We want kids to pray and trust God for answers, but when it comes to the really big prayers — the ones that need miracles — how do we pray with kids?

 By the same token, we know that life is a journey, one that can be fraught with the unexpected and life-altering — death, illness, strife, trials.
 As adults we traverse the rockier landscapes carrying our personal experiences and plenty of realism.
 We see situations that seem hopeless.
 Children get sick and die.
 Parents get divorced.
 Tragedies occur.
 Life is at times cruel.
 In these places we lean on God for strength and comfort, and we encourage kids to do the same.
 We tell children to put their faith in God, to set their worries at his feet.
 And we pray for healing, reconciliation…miracles.
 Even when we foresee an unhappy outcome, we pray for God’s divine intervention.

-On the other side of this tension is the alternative approach: If we “pray on the side of caution,” coaching kids to pray for the possible things — safe things — what does that tell kids about our faith?
+On the other side of this tension is the alternative approach.
+If we cautiously pray, coaching kids to pray for the possible things what does that tell kids about our faith?
 Is it possible to have “faith that can move mountains” if, deep down, we’re afraid to pray for miracles?
 And at what cost do we model such a safe approach to prayer to kids?

 As children’s ministers, we work diligently to teach kids about prayer.
 So often, though, the prayer of the week is, “Please pray for me to get a new puppy,” or “Please pray for my grandma’s broken toenail to quit bleeding.”
-Over the years numerous children’s ministers have confessed that these prayers feel so simplistic and trite that they’re hard to take seriously.
-Yet when children bring the really big prayers — the kind that stop us in our tracks — we often admit that we don’t know what to do.
+Over the years numerous children’s ministers have confessed that these prayers feel so simplistic that they’re hard to take seriously.
+Yet when children bring the really big prayers, they stop us in our tracks.
+We often admit that we don’t know what to do.

 Please pray for my brother Dan to be healed.
 The doctor says he might only live another week.
 Dear God, please make my daddy stop drinking and being mean to my mommy.
-We want kids to pray and trust God for answers, but when it comes to the really big prayers — the ones that need a miracle — how should we pray with kids?
+We want kids to pray and trust God for answers.
+But when it comes to the really big prayers — the ones that need a miracle — how should we pray?